About Us

 Board Member

-Jaunice Sills McSwain is Sr. Director, DEI Production and Creative Partnerships on the NBCU LAUNCH team at NBCUniversal.
-She manages all external partnerships with film festivals, non-profits, coalition groups and advocacy groups who also have a shared commitment to diversity, equity, and inclusion.
+Jaunice Sills McSwain is Sr. Director of DEI Production and Creative Partnerships on the NBCU LAUNCH team at NBCUniversal, where she oversees external partnerships with film festivals, non-profits, and advocacy groups committed to diversity, equity, and inclusion.
+She develops TV programs and initiatives to increase representation across the business, including casting, production, and below-the-line roles.
+A creative and content-driven entertainment executive, Jaunice is widely recognized as a leader in the industry.

 Ronda Racha Penrice